+Our consideration of the internal control over compliance would not necessarily disclose all matters in the internal control that might be material weaknesses.
 A material weakness is a reportable condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that noncompliance with applicable requirements of laws, regulations, contracts and grants caused by error or fraud that would be material in relation to a major federal program being audited may occur and not be timely detected by employees when performing their assigned functions.
-Our consideration of the internal control over compliance would not necessarily disclose all matters in the internal control that might be reportable conditions and, accordingly, would not necessarily disclose all reportable conditions that are also considered material weaknesses.
-We do not believe the reportable condition described above is a material weakness.
+We noted no matters involving the internal control over compliance and its operation that we consider to be material weaknesses.
+However, we noted a matter involving the internal control over federal compliance not requiring inclusion in this report, that we reported to the County's management in a separate letter dated September 26, 2006.